 Savannah is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
-With a population of 145,674 people and 62 constituent neighborhoods, Savannah is the fourth largest community in Georgia.
+With a population of 147,088 people and 71 constituent neighborhoods, Savannah is the fifth largest community in Georgia.

-One of the nice things about Savannah is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Savannah is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Savannah is somewhat higher than in the average US city of 21.84%: 27.83% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Savannah citizens is substantially higher than the typical US community, as 30.54% of adults in Savannah have at least a bachelor's degree.

-The per capita income in Savannah in 2010 was $20,425, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,700 for a family of four.
+The per capita income in Savannah in 2018 was $27,952, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $111,808 for a family of four.
 However, Savannah contains both very wealthy and poor people as well.

 The most common language spoken in Savannah is English.
 Other important languages spoken here include Spanish and French.